Dwork families and $\mathcal{D}$-modules: Exponents of and proof of the main result

-In the last section we proved every part of the main theorem that could be accomplished by the inductive process; in this one we will provide the proof of theorem \ref{teorema2} by using all the information given by the results above and finding the values for the exponents of $\GG_n$ at both the origin and infinity.
-From now on we will assume again that $\gcd(w_0,\ldots,w_n)=1$.
+In the previous section we proved every part of the main theorem that could be accomplished by the inductive process; we will provide in this one the proof of Theorem \ref{teorema2} by using all the information given by the results of section \ref{induccion} and finding the values for the exponents of $\cG_n$ at both the origin and infinity.

-\textit{Proof of theorem \ref{teorema2}, part one.} The statement about the constant part of $K_n$ and the existence of $\GG_n$ and the exact sequence
+\textit{Proof of Theorem \ref{teorema2}.} Assume again that $\gcd(w_0,\ldots,w_n)=1$.
+The statement about the constant part of $K_n$ and the existence of $\cG_n$ and the exact sequence

-is proposition \ref{constkn}.
+is Proposition \ref{constkn}.

-Now by proposition \ref{rksing}, $\GG_n$ is a regular $\DD_{\gm}$-module of Euler-Poincaré characteristic $-1$, of rank $d_n-1$ and singularities at the origin, $\gamma_n$ and infinity, so by propositions \ref{charcero}, \ref{isohyp} and \ref{hyperLS} its semisimplification will consist of $k$ Kummer $\DD$-modules and an irreducible hypergeometric $\DD$-module of type $(d_n-1-k,d_n-1-k)$, with a singularity at $\gamma_n$, that is to say,
+Now by Proposition \ref{rksing}, $\cG_n$ is a regular $\cD_{\gm}$-module of Euler-Poincaré characteristic $-1$, of rank $d_n-1$ and singularities at the origin, $\gamma_n$ and infinity, so by Propositions \ref{charcero}, \ref{isohyp} and \ref{hyperLS} its semisimplification will consist of $k$ Kummer $\cD$-modules and an irreducible hypergeometric $\cD$-module of type $(d_n-1-k,d_n-1-k)$, with a singularity at $\gamma_n$, that is to say,

-where $|A|=k$ and $\FF_n$ is an irreducible hypergeometric $\DD$-module of type $(d_n-1-k,d_n-1-k)$ of the form $\HH_{\gamma_n}(\alpha_i;\beta_j)$.
+where $|A|=k$ and $\cH_n$ is an irreducible hypergeometric $\cD$-module of type $(d_n-1-k,d_n-1-k)$ of the form $\cH_{\gamma_n}(\alpha_i;\beta_j)$.

-Since we want to characterize the Kummer $\DD$-modules and $\FF_n$, we only need, by virtue of propositions \ref{Jordan} and \ref{isohyp}, to find the exponents of $\GG_n$ at both zero and infinity.
-Thus those occurring at both points will determine the Kummer summands, and the rest will be the parameters of $\FF_n$.
+Since we want to characterize the Kummer $\cD$-modules and $\cH_n$, we only need, by virtue of Propositions \ref{exponentes} and \ref{isohyp}, to find the exponents of $\cG_n$ at both zero and infinity.
+Thus those occurring at both points will determine the Kummer summands, and the rest will be the parameters of $\cH_n$ (cf. \cite[Cor.
+3.7.5.2]{KaESDE}).